 - Not be in default status on any guaranteed student loan and/or a KCP fellowship

 Applications are encouraged from individuals who are traditionally underrepresented in their field of study, especially at the graduate level and in the professoriate.

 Applications are accepted on a rolling basis.
 To receive full consideration for funding beginning in the summer or fall, applications must be received by March 1, 2016.

 - A 1-2 page statement of purpose written by the student as it applies to the KCP fellowship goals

 - A current resume or curriculum vitae that includes positions held, fellowships received, current funding, and expected funding, if applicable

-- A letter from the graduate program director or advisor detailing the merit of the candidate
+- the merit of the candidate

 Applications will be evaluated by a panel consisting of one faculty member from each college or school on the following criteria: